 The right tide: Most snook anglers will say that the outgoing tide is the best.
 That might be true in a place that they fish, but each area will have a different tide that the snook-bite will be better.
 This is when as much time as possible on the water will help your chances.
 I always say when you get into a good bite, remember the tide and place you were at.
 This can help you "pattern" the fish for your next trip.

-The right place: You have to be where the snook are.
-They have tails and will move.
+The right place: One of my favorite snook fishing tips to give goes like this: You have to be where the fish are to catch them!
+Fish have tails and will move.
 I tell anglers all the time, when you're at your home and hungry, where do you go to get something to eat?
 Simple, in your kitchen.
 You would not be in your bathroom looking for food.
 Fish are the same way.
 Find the snook kitchen.
 The exception to that would be during the spawn, when snook are just not there to eat.
 Think "structure and current" when looking for the snook kitchen.

 The right bait: Everything is the right bait.
 Take as many different baits as you can.
 I'm talking live baits.
 Scaled sardines, grunts, pigfish, pinfish, ladyfish etc… The more bait you have, the better off you are.
 Keep trying different baits.
 The one thing consistent is that big snook like big baits.
 Use them all to find out which is best.
 Pigfish and grunts are excellent big snook baits during the spawn, and one of my favorites.

 The right tackle: Choosing the right tackle is very important.
-You can find the fish, get them to eat, to then have them break you off every time.
+You can find the fish and get them to eat, but if you don't have the right tackle, they'll break you off every time.
 I once watched a man hook about 5 very large snook in a row.
 It was right around a residential dock.
 He got broke off each time.
 He yelled over to me that my tackle was too heavy to even get a bite.
 I only hooked 1 snook, but I actually got it boatside (unlike him) and was able to get some nice photos.
 His 5 were just afterthoughts.
-So use tackle that fits the area you're fishing in.
+So, use tackle that fits the area you're fishing in.
 If you're on the beach with no obstructions, you can get away with lighter tackle.
 I find most anglers are in the right ballpark when it comes to rods and reels.
 Where I find the mistake is in terminal tackle, hooks, leader etc. The most common mistake is hook size.
 Many anglers are using hooks that drown the bait.
 Hook size should be choosen by the size of your bait.
 Don't use a huge hook with a shrimp or whitebait.
 Use a #1 or 1/0.